 Mixing tires could cause you to lose control while driving.
-If you mix tires of different sizes (other than those originally installed on your vehicle) or types (radial and bias-belted tires), the vehicle may not handle properly, and you could have a crash.
-Using tires of different sizes (other than those originally installed on your vehicle) may also cause damage to your vehicle.
-Be sure to use the correct size and type tires on all four wheels.
+If you mix tires of different sizes (other than those originally installed on your vehicle), brands, or types (radial and bias-belted tires), the vehicle may not handle properly, and you could have a crash.
+Using tires of different sizes (other than those originally installed on your vehicle), brands or types, may also cause damage to your vehicle.
+Be sure to use the correct size, brand, and type tires on all four wheels.

 If you use bias-ply tires on your vehicle, the wheel rim flanges could develop cracks after many miles of driving.
 A tire and/or wheel could fail suddenly, causing a crash.
 Use only radial-ply tires with the wheels on your vehicle.
+If you must replace your vehicle's tires with those that do not have a TPC Spec number, make sure they are the same size, load range, speed rating, and construction type (radial and bias-belted tires) as your vehicle's original tires.